SANGERA2/mpdcron-sleep-enabler/README.md

 ./activate_sleep.py
 ```

 Next we want mpdcron to run on boot automatically. **Do not restart your device until you've made sure this works correctly or it may hang.** You can easily disable it again at any point using `systemctl disable mpdcron.service`.
 Below is how to download, enable and test out the service.
-If your user is not called "volumio", you need to edit the path "MPDCRON_DIR=/home/volumio/.mpdcron" to be "MPDCRON_DIR=/home/your_username/.mpdcron"
+If your user is not called "volumio", you need to edit the path `MPDCRON_DIR=/home/volumio/.mpdcron` to be `MPDCRON_DIR=/home/your_username/.mpdcron` instead.
+If you modify the .service file after enabling it, you have to run `sudo systemctl daemon-reload` to get it to read the file again and accept the new changes.
 ```
 cd /lib/system.d/system
 sudo wget https://github.com/SANGERA2/mpdcron-sleep-enabler/blob/main/lib/system.d/system/mpdcron.service
-sudo nano /mpdcron.service
+sudo nano mpdcron.service
 sudo systemctl enable /lib/system.d/system/mpdcron.service sudo systemctl start mpdcron.service sudo systemctl status mpdcron.service
 ```

 Next, turn off sleep again using the web-interface or however you control mpd and check that the player script activates and runs the python program correctly by playing/pausing and skipping on the mpd device.
 Make sure you disable the sleep again before each test.
 You can check the service output by using my script.
 ```
 mpdcron_status
 ```

+All that's left is to restart your device and test it all out.
+You can then enable/disable/change the sleep value using the text file whenever you want.

 If you have any problems, please open them as issues here and post detailed console output and I'll do my best to help you solve them.